RogerKimJazzLover/RogerKimJazzLover.github.io/_posts/2024-09-03-django-drf-serializers.md

 ```

 ## Setting Up
-1. Create a `serializers.py` file
+1. Create a `serializers.py` file inside your app directory, not the project directory. e.x: `myproject/myapp/.`
-2. Creating a serializer component
+2. Create a serializer component.
+The following is an example serialzer for the UserProfile model above.
     ```python
     # import the necessary modules
     from rest_framework import serializers
     from .models import UserProfile

     class UserProfileSerializer(serializers.ModelSerializer):
-        # you can set read only fields as well
+        # you can set certain fields as read only as well
         uid = serializers.UUIDField(read_only=True)
         name = serializers.SerializerMethodField(read_only=True)
         gender = serializers.SerializerMethodField(read_only=True)